coenvalk/coenvalk.github.io/_posts/2020-04-08-Graph-Mining-Update-Presentation.md

 classes = pd.read_csv(os.path.join(filepath, "elliptic_txs_classes.csv"))
 ```

-To reduce the time of training quite a bit, I performed some dimensionality reduction with a pricipal component analysis.
+To reduce the time of training quite a bit, I performed some dimensionality reduction with a principal component analysis.
 This changed the number of attributes from 167 down to 30 while keeping 90% of the variance.
 Additionally, some of the dataset is not known.
 For training, we remove these data points from consideration.

 ```python